 Cows on the side of the road to the north of Nong Khiaw

 My last walk came on the day of my departure from Nong Khiaw.
 In the morning I walked the 3kms to the bus station, with the now familiar locals watching on.
 Arriving at the bus station at around 8am, I took the local form of transportation, riding in the back of a songtheaw (pickup truck) all the way back to Luang Prabang.
 Once again, I was the only tourist.
 My pack went on the roof with the chickens, produce and other random items.
-On the way we again dropped and picked up random locals and packages, also stopping to change a tyre and wait for another landslide to be cleared away.
+On the way we again dropped and picked up random locals and packages, also stopping to change a tyre and to wait for another landslide to be cleared away.
 All I could think was “this is what travel is all about”.

 A songtheaw in Nong Khiaw, Laos